 With 2019 off and rolling, we’ve seen Jordan Brand bring some classics back out and some new colorways that we haven’t seen before.
 Like they do every year for the NBA All-Star game, Jordan is coming for everyones pockets with all their drops that can’t be turned down.
-One of the many kicks they will be debuting is this new look Air Jordan Retro 1 High OG that is made new with weathered suede overlaying traditional tumbled leather with “SP 19 Air Jordan 1 Retro High” labeled across the lateral paneling.
-Dressed in a Tubro Green, White, Light Smoke Grey and Sail color scheme.
+One of the many kicks they will be debuting is this new look Air Jordan Retro 1 High OG that is made new with weathered suede overlaying traditional tumbled leather with “SP 19 Air Jordan 1 Retro High” seen on the side of the shoe.
+Dressed in a colorway that is too clean; Tubro Green, White, Light Smoke Grey and Sail takeover the sneaker.
 This Air Jordan 1 comes in a pre-worn look that we haven’t seen on a Retro 1 before.
 Its Green and White upper with Yellow Nike Air tongue labels atop a Sail midsole and Grey rubber outsole completes the design.
 The UNC-esque color scheme is perfect for the release as they build off the hype of the All-Star game being in Charlotte.

 Grab your pair of the Air Jordan Retro 1 High OG ‘Flight Nostalgia’ on February 15th at Finishline.com.
 Raffle winners may pick up their pair from the store they picked for the reservation at a later date due to a delay in store inventory.